ezsystems/ezpublish-legacy/doc/features/4.7/cluster_index.md

 ## Revamped structure ##

-A unique file can now be found at document root level: `cluster_index.php`.
+A unique file can now be found at document root level: `index_cluster.php`.
 This file will be the one serving binary files, and must be the rewrite target.

 Depending on the configuration (see below), this file will use a gateway class, specific